dbForge Studio for SQL Server offers a visual, quick, and simple way to manage database connections from Database Explorer.

 To open the Environment > Categories page, do one of the following:

-In the Environment Category list of the Database Connection Properties dialog, select Browse the connection along with its databases appears.
+In the Environment Category list of the Database Connection Properties dialog, click the ellipsis (…).

 Navigate to the Tool menu and select Options.
 Then, go to the Environment > Categories page.